Solvency Ratios

 - There are six common solvency ratios (among others) used to assess a company’s long-term financial health and stability; and

-- The higher (lower) these six ratios are, greater (lower) is the risk of insolvency of a company, with exception of the interest coverage ratio where the higher (lower) the ratio the lower (greater) the risk of insolvency.
+- The higher (lower) these six ratios are, the greater (lower) the risk of insolvency of a company, except the interest coverage ratio where the higher (lower) the ratio the lower (greater) the risk of insolvency.

 Types of Solvency Ratios